Xiraeth/odin-website/README.md

 # odin-website
-Another part of The Odin ProjectThis time building a generic website layout.
+Another part of The Odin Project<br>This time building a generic website layout.